-Why use a booking plugin if you can simply invite the user to pay the service clicking one button?
+Why use a booking plugin to invite the user to pay for the service by clicking one button?

-Well, doing the last not being sure your calendar is not booked yet is a major risk, which can ruin customer relationships.
-The best practice is to let clients proceed with the payment only after they select the preferred service, professional, time and date.
-What’s more, such bookings and payments will be automatically reflected in a built-in CRM system and in the calendars of the employees.
-This is one of the reasons why employees are often so enthusiastic about Booknetic.
-Last but not least, management of client flow is a good way to abide by social distancing restrictions, which is not possible if you accept payments for the services online, allowing the clients to show up whenever they choose to.
+What's more, such bookings and fees will be automatically reflected in a built-in CRM system and the employees' calendars.
+This is one of the reasons why employees love online booking system.
+Last but not least, management of client flow is an excellent way to abide by social distancing restrictions, which is not possible if you accept payments for the services online, allowing the clients to show up whenever they choose to.

-Much more than just an appointment plugin for WordPress, Booknetic integrates with Woocommerce, PayPal and Stripe to ensure that your clients can easily finalize the payment online.
-Simple to use and install, it’s a plugin that will streamline your booking and payment process.
-But don’t take our word for it, find out for yourself by trying a demo.
-We’re certain you’ll be impressed.
+More than just an appointment plugin for WordPress, Booknetic integrates with Woocommerce, PayPal, and Stripe to ensure that your clients can quickly finalize their payments online.
+If you have an online store as part of your business, you can easily increase WooCommerce sales.
+Simple to use and install, it's a plugin to streamline your booking and payment process.
+But don't take our word for it; find out for yourself by trying a demo.
+We're sure you'll be impressed.